RosettaCommons/documentation/structure_prediction/simple_cycpep_predict.md

 mpirun -np 25 /my_rosetta_path/main/source/bin/simple_cycpep_predict.mpi.linuxgccrelease -cyclic_peptide:MPI_processes_by_level 1 24 -cyclic_peptide:MPI_batchsize_by_level 10 -cyclic_peptide:MPI_output_fraction 0.1 -nstruct 2500 -cyclic_peptide:sequence_file inputs/seq.txt -cyclic_peptide:genkic_closure_attempts 1000 -cyclic_peptide:min_genkic_hbonds 2 -mute all -unmute protocols.cyclic_peptide_predict.SimpleCycpepPredictApplication_MPI_summary -in:file:native inputs/native.pdb -out:file:silent output.silent
 ```

+See the [[Build Documentation]] for details on the MPI (Message Passing Interface) build, and the MPI section below for more information about the MPI-specific options.

 # Full inputs

 1. The user must prepare a ASCII (text) file specifying the peptide sequence.
 This file must consist of whitespace-separated residue names (e.g. ```PHE LYS ARG DLEU DASP DALA TYR ASN```).
 The program will throw an error if not provided with such a file.  _Note that FASTA-formatted files are **not** acceptable, since they do not permit facile specification of non-canonical amino acids._

 2. All other inputs are based on flags.
-Relevant flags are:<br/><br/>
+(See the MPI section, below for additional flags specific to that version.)
+Relevant flags for the non-MPI version are:<br/><br/>
 **-cyclic_peptide:sequence_file \<filename\>** Mandatory input.
 The sequence file, described above.<br/><br/>
 **-out:nstruct \<int\>** The number of structures that the application will attempt to generate.
 Since closed conformations satisfying hydrogen bonding criteria might not be found for every attempt, the actual number of structures produced will be less than or equal to this number.<br/><br/>
 **-cyclic_peptide:genkic_closure_attempts \<int\>**  For each structure attempted, how many times should the application try to find a closed conformation?
 Default 10,000.
 Values from 250 to 50,000 could be reasonable, depending on the peptide.<br/><br/>